Possible Reasons for High Rates of Hamstring Injury:

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee area until your pain and inflammation settle.

+The more diligent you are with your treatment and rehabilitation, the faster you will see successful results!
 We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.

 Hamstring Injury Facts: